-Although she had sat down at my table and knew about the bookshop and my interests in its regard, I was suddenly startled in fact knew my name: “Pardon?
+Although she had sat down at my table and knew about the bookshop and my interests in its regard, I was suddenly startled by the fact knew my name: “I’m sorry?
 Have we been introduced?”

 She arose from her seat.
 “No we have not.”
 She answered, her sultry voice now gone all cold.

 “Excuse me – I did not get your name.”

 As she walked away toward the door of the café she said over her shoulder, “Yes.
 I know.”